jamesknelson/starter-kit/README.md

 Each time your store's state changes, a sequence of functions are called on the *current state* of your store.
 These functions are called **actors**.

-There is one important exception to this rule: actors will not be called if `main.js` is currently in the midst of calling the sequence form a previous update.
+There is one important exception to this rule: actors will not be called if `main.js` is currently in the midst of calling the sequence from a previous update.
 This allows earlier actors in a sequence to dispatch actions to the store, with later actors in the sequence receiving the *updated* state.

 The code which accomplishes this is very small: